oracle/oracle-database-operator/docs/sidb/README.md

   ```

 ### Specifying Custom Ports
-As mentioned in the section [Setup Database with LoadBalancer](#setup-database-with-loadbalancer), there are two kubernetes services possible for the database: NodePort and LoadBalancer.
-You can specify which port to use with these services by editing the `listenerPort` and `tcpsListenerPort` fields of the [`config/samples/sidb/singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file.
+As mentioned in the section [Setup Database with LoadBalancer](#setup-database-with-loadbalancer), there are two Kubernetes external service modes for the database: `NodePort` and `LoadBalancer`.
+You can specify which ports to use with these services by editing `spec.services.external.tcp` and `spec.services.external.tcps` in the [`config/samples/sidb/singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file.

-`listenerPort` is intended for normal database connections.
-Similarly, `tcpsListenerPort` is intended for TCPS database connections.
+`spec.services.external.tcp` is intended for normal database connections.
+Similarly, `spec.services.external.tcps` is intended for TCPS database connections.

-If the `LoadBalancer` is enabled, then the `listenerPort`, and `tcpsListenerPort` will be the opened ports on the Load Balancer for normal and TCPS database connections respectively.
-When the `LoadBalancer` is enabled, the default values of `listenerPort` and `tcpsListenerPort` are 1521 and 2484.
+If `spec.services.external.type` is `LoadBalancer`, then `spec.services.external.tcp.port` and `spec.services.external.tcps.port` are the ports exposed on the load balancer for normal and TCPS database connections respectively.
+When those port values are omitted, the defaults are 1521 and 2484.

-If the `NodePort` service is enabled, then the `listenerPort`, and `tcpsListenerPort` will be the opened ports on the Kubernetes nodes for for normal and TCPS database connections respectively.
-In this case, the allowed range for the `listenerPort`, and `tcpsListenerPort` is 30000-32767.
+If `spec.services.external.type` is `NodePort`, then `spec.services.external.tcp.nodePort` and `spec.services.external.tcps.nodePort` are the ports opened on the Kubernetes nodes for normal and TCPS database connections respectively.
+In this case, the allowed range for `nodePort` is 30000-32767.

 **Note:**
-- `listenerPort` and `tcpsListenerPort` cannot have same values.
-- `tcpsListenerPort` will come into effect only when TCPS connections are enabled (specifically, the `enableTCPS` field is set in [`config/samples/sidb/singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file).
+- `spec.services.external.tcps.enabled` is only valid when TCPS connections are enabled in the database spec with `spec.security.tcps.enabled: true`.
+- For `LoadBalancer`, `tcp.port` and `tcps.port` cannot have the same value.
+- For `NodePort`, `tcp.nodePort` and `tcps.nodePort` cannot have the same value.
-- If TCPS connections are enabled, and `listenerPort` is commented or removed in the [`config/samples/sidb/singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file, then only the TCPS endpoint will be exposed.
+- If TCPS exposure is enabled and `spec.services.external.tcp.enabled` is omitted or set to `false`, then only the TCPS endpoint will be exposed externally.
-- If LoadBalancer is enabled, and either `listenerPort` or `tcpsListenerPort` is changed, then it takes some time to complete the work requests (drain existing backend sets and create new ones).
+- If the `LoadBalancer` configuration is changed, it takes some time to complete the work requests (drain existing backend sets and create new ones).
 During this time, the database connectivity is broken, although `SingleInstanceDatabase` and `LoadBalancer` remain in a healthy state.
-To check the progress of the work requests, you can by log in to the Cloud provider's console and check the corresponding LoadBalancer.
+To check the progress of the work requests, you can log in to the cloud provider console and inspect the corresponding load balancer.

 ### Host Aliases
 You can use `.spec.hostAliases` to add static hostname-to-IP mappings to the database pod's `/etc/hosts` file.
 This is useful when the database pod must resolve specific hostnames without relying on cluster DNS, or when you want to override name resolution for a known endpoint.